tatsianakavalchuk/tatsianakavalchuk/README.md

 ![Header]( https://github.com/tatsianakavalchuk/tatsianakavalchuk/blob/main/assets/photo%20for%20github%20.png)

-## I'm a beginner QA Engineer.
+## Hi!
+I'm a  System Analyst.
 Willingness to learn and grow as a professional, to work in a fast-paced environment.

 ### Languages and Tools
 ![POSTMAN](https://img.shields.io/badge/-POSTMAN-important?style=for-the-badge&logo=POSTMAN&logoColor=blue)